 Enjoy stimulating work, smaller class sizes and mentorships

-Open to high ability students in our Associate of Arts, Associate of Fine Arts and Associate of Science transfer degree programs, our Honors Programs enables them to expand their intellectual, cultural and social horizons.
+Open to highly motivated and academically talented students in our Associate of Arts, Associate of Fine Arts and Associate of Science transfer degree programs, our Honors Programs enables them to expand their intellectual, cultural and social horizons.
 Offering an enriched academic experience, the Honors Programs cultivates academic excellence in small, specialized classes of 16 students or fewer, with collaborative and experiential learning opportunities, and extra-curricular activities emphasizing intellectual development and leadership in community service.

 Honors Programs Benefits

 - Academic challenge, creativity, critical thinking, and cultural experiences;

 - Social activities with honors faculty, students, and honors committee members;

 - Personalized advising;

 - Eligibility to compete for full-tuition scholarships;

 - Honors designation on your transcripts and diploma;